aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/020_create-spoke-cluster/010-provision-spoke.md

 It configures the EKS cluster, sets up label and annotation values, and uses the Terraform blueprint addons module to create IAM roles.

-We reuse the main.tf terraform file from the hub cluster, with some few adjustements:
+We reuse the main.tf Terraform file from the hub cluster, with a few adjustments:

 ```bash
 cp ~/environment/hub/git_data.tf ~/environment/spoke